autonity/docs.autonity.org/concepts/validator/index.md

 ### Jailing and exclusion from consensus committee

-A validator may be found guilty by the [accountability and fault detection protocol](/concepts/afd/) of failing to adhere to consensus rules when a member of the consensus committee.
+A validator may be found guilty of failing to adhere to consensus rules by the [Accountability fault detection protocol (AFD)](/concepts/afd/) or of failing to participate in consensus by the [Omission fault detection protocol (OFD)](/concepts/ofd/) when a member of the consensus committee.
 In this case, depending on the type of fault committed, [jailing](/glossary/#jailing) for a computed number of blocks may be applied as part of a slashing penalty.

 On entering a jailed state a validator is ignored by the consensus committee selection algorithm and cannot be elected as a consensus committee member.
-The duration of validator jailing may be *temporary* or *permanent* depending on how serious the committed accountability fault has been.
-If *temporary*, the validator enters a `jailed` state.
-If permanent, the validator enters a `jailbound` state.
+The duration of validator jailing may be *temporary* or *permanent* depending on the gravity of the committed accountability fault.
+If *temporary*, the validator enters a [jailed](/glossary/#jailed) state.
+If *permanent*, the validator enters a [jailbound](/glossary/#jailbound) state.

-For further detail see [Validator jailing](/concepts/validator/#validator-jailing) on this page.
+See [Validator jailing](/concepts/validator/#validator-jailing) on this page.

 ## Stake bonding and delegation

-Validators are staked with Autonity's [Newton](/concepts/protocol-assets/newton/) stake token.
-A genesis validator must bond stake at genesis.
-After genesis, a validator can bond their own Newton and have Newton staked to them by [delegation](/glossary/#delegation) from other Newton token holders at any time.
+Validators are staked with Autonity's [Newton](/concepts/protocol-assets/newton/) [stake token](/glossary/#stake-token).
+A genesis validator must [self-bond](/glossary/#self-bonded) stake at genesis.
+After genesis, a validator can [self-bond](/glossary/#self-bonded) their own Newton and have Newton staked to them by [delegation](/glossary/#delegation) from other Newton [stakeholders](/glossary/#stakeholder) at any time.

-Autonity implements a [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and a [liquid staking](/concepts/staking/#liquid-staking) model.
+Autonity implements a [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model and a [liquid staking](/glossary/#liquid-staking) model.

 In this model: